reujab/linksys/readme.md

 #### `core/GetAdminPasswordHint`
 This action returns the password hint.

+#### `core/GetAdminPasswordRestrictions`
+This action returns the restrictions for the admin password.

 #### `core/GetDeviceInfo`
 This action returns information about the router including the model, firmware, and a list of supported actions.